-Informed consent is a process by which an individual voluntarily expresses a willingness to participate in research, after having been informed of all aspects of the research that are relevant to the decision.
+Informed consent is a process by which an individual voluntarily expresses her willingness to participate in research, after having been informed of all aspects of the research that are relevant to her decision.
 It is not merely a form or a signature, but a process, involving information exchange, comprehension, voluntariness, and documentation.
-Please also refer to Section 4.8 of the International Conference on Harmonization (ICH) Consolidated Guidance for Good Clinical Practice (GCP) and the informed consent section of the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials as well as the DAIDS Policy on Enrolling Children (Including adolescents) in Clinical Research: Protocol Document Requirements and DAIDS Policy on Enrolling Children (Including adolescents) in Clinical Research: Clinical Research Site Requirements for further guidance on the informed consent process and documentation requirements.
+Please also refer to Section 4.8 of the International Conference on Harmonization (ICH) Consolidated Guidance for Good Clinical Practice (GCP), the DAIDS Site Clinical Operations and Research Essentials (SCORE) Manual, as well as the DAIDS Policy on Enrolling Children (including Adolescents) in Clinical Research Requirements for further guidance on the informed consent process and documentation requirements.

-Written informed consent will be obtained from mother study participants per site IRB/EC requirements for her and her breastfed infant to enroll prior to any procedures done at the Screening Visit.
+Written informed consent will be obtained from mother study participants per site IRB/EC requirements prior to any procedures done at the Screening Visit.